guardian/security-hq/README.md

 When running security-hq locally you will always need nginx running in the background.
 You only need to configure dev-nginx once (as described in step 2), but if you restart your computer, you will need to run `sudo nginx` to restart the nginx process.

-To check nginx is running, you can run `$ ps -e | grep nginx` and you should receive a response that includes `nginx: master process nginx` and `nginx: worker process`.
+To check nginx is running, you can run `ps -e | grep nginx` and you should receive a response that includes `nginx: master process nginx` and `nginx: worker process`.

 1. Install dev-nginx: